cometkim/unicode-segmenter/README.md

 #### Runtime performance

-`unicode-segmenter/grapheme` is 7~15x faster than JS alternatives (including the native [`Intl.Segmenter`], and 1.5~3x faster than WASM build of the Rust library.
+`unicode-segmenter/grapheme` is 7\~15x faster than JS alternatives (including the native [`Intl.Segmenter`], and 1.5\~3x faster than WASM build of the Rust [unicode-segmentation] library.

 The gap becomes larger depending on the environment.
-On Intel(x64) Linux machines it measures 8~20x.
+On Intel(x64) Linux machines it measures 8\~20x.

 <details>
   <summary>Details</summary>